Pioneering a Response to COVID-19 that Achieved a Lower Mortality Rate than the National Average

 US News & World Report Best Hospitals Ranking

 Beginning in 1990, U.S. News & World Report has ranked our nation's leading hospitals annually.
 And in every one of those years, TIRR Memorial Hermann has been named among the very best rehabilitation hospitals in the United States.
-TIRR Memorial Hermann ranks best in Texas and No. 2 in the nation for rehabilitation.
+TIRR Memorial Hermann ranks best in Texas and No. 2 in the nation for rehabilitation in the 2022-2023 report.